All posts

 A common response to a compliance event: fix the specific thing that caused the problem.
 Provide the missing document.
 Update the tax filing.
 Submit the requested information.

 These responses address the immediate trigger.
 They do not address the structural conditions that produced the trigger.
-If the notice came because documentation didn't exist, providing the document resolves the request — but the question of what other documentation gaps exist remains unanswered.
+If the notice involved a [missed Form 5472 filing](/blog/what-happens-if-you-miss-form-5472-non-resident-llc), submitting the form resolves one requirement — but the question of what other documentation gaps exist remains unanswered.

 Founders who have been through a compliance event often develop a reactive posture: wait for the next question, then respond.
-Each response closes one gap but leaves the structural landscape unmapped.
+Each response closes one gap but leaves the broader structure unmapped.
+The documentation gap analysis maps what this looks like from the authority's perspective — they see the gaps between records, not the records themselves.
 The founder lives in a state of perpetual uncertainty about which gap might surface next.

 This posture is understandable.
 The experience of responding to external pressure under compressed timelines creates a pattern of reactivity.
 But the cost of reactive structural management tends to increase over time, as the complexity of the structure grows and the historical record accumulates.